Creighcl/UnityEndless2DPan/README.md

   * etc

 ## License
-This is just a Proof on concept, no claim to copyright.
-Do whatever you want with it
+This is just a Proof on concept project, sharing if it helps anyone.
+See the [license file](../LICENSE.md) for license rights and limitations (MIT).